-- Equity: The intentional practice of identifying and dismantling unjust structures, policies, and practices that perpetuate systemic oppression based on but not limited to race, ethnicity, gender identity, language, (dis)ability, sexual orientation, economic status, and/or religion to establish corrective justice actions to realize students' academic and social mobility goals.3 - Equity-minded decisions: When the process used to make decisions in any area of the institution ensures the default outcome is to minimize or eliminate inequitable outcomes from that decision.
-The process must guide individuals involved to call attention to patterns of inequity in student experiences and outcomes and ensure the institution takes responsibility for the success of their students, with an emphasis on those historically underserved by higher education, particularly students from racially minoritized or economically marginalized populations.4 - Minoritized students: Identities students hold that were not considered when the systems and institutions of higher education in the U.S. were originally designed.
+- Equity: A concept grounded in the principle of fairness.
+To achieve equity in higher education requires institutions to identify structural barriers facing underserved students and address policy and practice that impacts the student experience.
+Institutions need to eliminate such barriers by investing in equity-minded policies, practices, and behaviors that lead to student success through the intentional design of the college experience.3 - be Equity-minded decisions: When the process used to make decisions in any area of the institution ensures the default outcome is to minimize or eliminate inequitable outcomes from that decision.
+The process must guide individuals involved to call attention to patterns of inequity in student experiences and outcomes and ensure the institution takes responsibility for the success of their students, with an emphasis on those historically underserved by higher education, particularly students from racially minoritized or low socioeconomic populations.4 - Minoritized students: Identities students hold that were not considered when the system and institutions of higher education in the U.S. were originally designed.
 Sometimes the term "underrepresented" is used to define these student groups.
-Examples include but are not limited to first-generation; low-income; adult students; students of color; marginalized orientations, gender identities, and intersex students; students with multiple-language backgrounds; undocumented students; veterans; students with disabilities; students with dependents; foster care youth; and justice-involved students. - Opportunity gap: An alternative to the phrase "achievement gap" that recognizes the inequality of opportunity in education, or "education debt," characterized by a long history of discriminatory gaps in educational inputs.5 - Equity gap: Another alternative to "achievement gap" that evokes the notion that institutions have a responsibility to create equity for students.
+Examples include but are not limited to first-generation; low-income; adult students; students of color; marginalized orientations, gender identities, and intersex students; students with multiple-language backgrounds; undocumented students; veterans; students with disabilities; students with dependents; foster care youth; and formerly and currently incarcerated students. - Opportunity gap: An alternative to the phrase "achievement gap" that recognizes the inequality of opportunity in education, or "education debt," characterized by a long history of discriminatory gaps in educational inputs.5 - ▶ Equity gap: Another alternative to "achievement gap" that evokes the notion that institutions have a responsibility to create equity for students.

-Achieving equity in higher education requires institutions to identify structural barriers facing underserved students and address policy and practice that impacts the student experience.
+To achieve equity in higher education requires institutions to identify structural barriers facing underserved students and address policy and practice that impacts the student experience.